sambhavsaxena/sambhavsaxena/data/blog/surrounded-by-idiots.md

 It's an international best-seller by `Thomas Erikson`.
 It talks about how people you are around makes up what you think about, your personality and attributes.
 Recently read and got inspired by the ideology that the protagonist follows.
 Hence the title.
 Read through and you'll know-

-#### So what are you going to talk about now?
+#### What is this going to be about?

-Very random, but I wish to share a personal experience within the corporate world as a starter:
+Very random, but I wish to share a personal experience within corporate scope as a starter:

 I had started my internship at some electronics startup based out of Bengaluru, and mind you that was the best offer I could secure on-campus, from a very limited companies that visited.
 I blame the pandamic followed by bad economy and layoffs and stagnation of industry.
 But I was still happy to have an offer ~6L, where there were people who would take up any job for the sake of getting into the market.